abelpenton/GOD-backend/README.md

 |___________RoundService.cs
 ```

-### Entry Point Layer
+### Entry Point Layer:
-This is the top of `N-Layer` architecture, here we can find the endpoint of `Game of Drone`, in this layer the request data are mapped then the services are called to get the bussines result depending of the input.
+This is the top of the `N-Layer` architecture, here you can find the `Game of Drone` endpoint, in this layer the application data is assigned and then the services are called to obtain the business results depending on the input.

 ## New Feature
-This is a guide add a new feature to the architecture.
-Keep in mind with this steps you only will be able to make standart operation for the `NewEntity`, if you will whish a new beheavior you will need implement by yourself.
+This is a guide to add new features to the architecture.
+Note that with these steps you can only perform a standard operation for `NewEntity`, if you want a new behavior you will need to implement it yourself.

 ### Domain Layer